From BR Bullpen

 - Born August 9, 1934 in Chicago, IL USA

 Biographical Information

 Eli Grba packed a lot of notoriety into a five-year major league career.
 First, his unusual last name, with its lack of vowels in the middle of the word, got immediate attention.
-Second, he appeared in the 1960 World Series with the New York Yankees after going 6-4 in the regular season.
+Second, he appeared in the 1960 World Series as a pinch-runner with the New York Yankees after going 6-4 as a pitcher in the regular season.
 Third, he was the first pick by the Los Angeles Angels in the 1960 expansion draft and threw the first pitch in franchise history (Grba got the win in the Angels' first game).
-He spent his last two seasons in the majors with the Angels.
+He spent his last three seasons in the majors with the Angels.

 He was a pretty good hitter for a pitcher, with a lifetime batting average of .219.
 In 160 career at-bats in the majors, he had 5 doubles and 4 home runs.

-He was in the minors in Salisbury in 1953, Corning in 1954, San Jose in 1955, San Francisco in 1956.
-He was in the military in 1959, and appeared in Richmond in 1960.
-In 1964 he was with the Toronto Maple Leafs -- by then he seemed to be having difficulties seeing the catcher's signals through his thick spectacles.
+He was first signed by the Boston Red Sox in 1952 and was in the minors with the Salisbury Rocots in 1953, Corning Red Sox in 1954, San Jose Red Sox in 1955 and San Francisco Seals in 1956.
+He was traded to the Yankees before the 1957 season but was in the military in 1957 and 1958, then appeared with the Richmond Virginians in 1959 and 1960.
+In 1964 he was with the Toronto Maple Leafs - by then he seemed to be having difficulties seeing the catcher's signals through his thick spectacles.